CScharer/selenium_java_docker/docs/process/AI_WORKFLOW_RULES.md

 2. ✅ Stage changes: `git add -A` (including docs/CHANGE.log with both updates)
 3. ✅ Commit with descriptive message following established format
-4. ✅ Push to GitHub: `git push origin main`
+4. ✅ Push to feature branch: `git push origin feature/your-branch-name` ⚠️ **NOT main!**
 5. ✅ Verify push succeeded
+6. ✅ Create Pull Request (see [Rule 15: Pull Request Workflow](#rule-15-pull-request-workflow--new)) OR merge following [Rule 8: Feature Branch Workflow](#rule-8-feature-branch-workflow--new)
-6. ✅ Monitor GitHub Actions status
+7. ✅ Monitor GitHub Actions status (on PR or branch)
-7. ✅ If GitHub Actions fails, STOP and fix before next batch
+8. ✅ If GitHub Actions fails, STOP and fix before merging

 **Note:** Last entry of session will have `[PENDING]` - gets updated in next session or can be updated at end of session if desired.